-My interest in mental health pre-dates the recent-and-ever-increasing proliferation of disquisitions from clinical/academic enterprises that have hit the media, all of which are doing their best to raise awareness of the ever-increasing global mental health crisis (e.g. the World Health Organisation has been been saying for several years that depression is going to be the number one global health challenge by 2020).
-Unfortunately, the national and international mental health crisis now serves as a ticket for potential work opportunities which all sorts of professionals in all sorts of sectors are desperate to get their hands on – for all sorts of reasons.
+My interest in mental health pre-dates the recent-and-ever-increasing proliferation of disquisitions from clinical/academic enterprises that have hit the media, all of which are doing their best to raise awareness of the ever-increasing global mental health crisis (e.g. the World Health Organisation has been talking about upcoming crises re: clinical depression (‘psych’) and dementia (which is not a single diagnosis, but an unbrella term for nearly 100 recognised diagnoses and several which are not specifically ‘taxonomised’).
+Unfortunately, the national and international health and mental health crises now serve as tickets for potential work opportunities which all sorts of professionals in all sorts of sectors are desperate to get their hands on – for all sorts of reasons.
+There is spectacular and profound inequity in the health and mental health research guilds; despite the clarion call from disability activists ‘not about us without us’, this is exactly what continues to be perpetrated.

 In my case it is entirely personal.
 Mental health challenges have touched my family on both my father’s and mother’s side, and at more than one generational level.
-I myself have suffered badly but it has worked out that I have become a NHS mental health service user – which I do not take for granted in any way!
+I myself have suffered badly but in understanding the monumental ethical and pastoral failures of statutory mental health services, I cannot ever become a service user – the ‘help’ that is needed cannot really ever come from a clinical care guild with the current ideological and metaphysical presuppositions that obtain.
 And in my other ‘familial’ relationships I have witnessed some huge struggles at very close quarters – and not all got the help they needed.
 Some did!
 But others were (and are) victims of a system that needs ‘critical friends’ as opposed to angry, impotent, inchoate and conceptually-and-clinically-limited opponents.
 I owe my positive state of mental health to music – if it had not been for some of those edgy and transformative gigs I played as a young tyro of jazz piano back in my twenties, I do not know where I would be.

 The bigoted racial ideologies that inhere within the historical genesis of modern experimental psychology and the limited anthropological conceptions inherent within psychiatry have become a growing concern for more and more thinkers (inside and outside the professional world of ‘psych practice’).
 This does not mean that they have nothing to offer – but it does mean that they should be interrogated more rigorously by more constituencies than is currently the case.
 In certain ways it appears as if postmodernity has come and gone and the NHS never really noticed – but at the same time, the increasing awareness of the importance of ‘patient knowledge’ is beginning to have an impact.